A Curious Case

 As a bonus, the movie was preceded by an extended trailer from an upcoming Ice Age movie that effectively worked as a stand-alone short.
 I haven't seen any of the Ice Ages, but I recognized Skrat, who here gets into a winning Pepé Le Pew adventure to the strains of personal fave Lou Rawls.
 Perhaps I could arrange an Ice Age/MirrorMask double feature.

-Either the movie changed as it went on or my perceptions did, however, as I found myself completely enraptured no less than a third of the way in.
+Either the movie changed as it went on or my perceptions did, however, for I found myself completely enraptured no less than a third of the way in.
 There is joyous visual inventiveness that would not have been possible with the spare, black-&-white illustrations of the book.
-While the story echoes The Wizard of Oz and Alice's Adventures in Wonderland with its colorful neighbors and alternate-world travelogue, Coraline's ability to travel back and forth to the bizarre home of her Other Mother and the tragic fate that ultimately awaits her there recall the darker fairy tales of the Brothers Grimm — Coraline isn't offered a secretly poisoned apple; she's asked to willingly give up her eyes, and that's not even the twist.
+While the story echoes The Wizard of Oz and Alice's Adventures in Wonderland with its colorful neighbors and alternate-world travelogue, Coraline's ability to travel back and forth to the bizarre home of her Other Mother and the tragic fate that may ultimately await her there recall the darker fairy tales of the Brothers Grimm — Coraline isn't offered a secretly poisoned apple; she's asked to willingly give up her eyes, and that's not even the twist.

 On the other hand, Ian McShane disappears into the role of Mr. Bobinsky, mouse-circus ringleader, who looks like a Russian cousin to the Blue Meanies of Yellow Submarine, while Dawn French and her Absolutely Fabulous partner Jennifer Saunders (whose show-stopping performance of a terrible song was nearly the only thing I liked in the first Shrek sequel) play spinster neighbors Miss Forcible and Miss Spink — plumper versions of the aunts on Pushing Daisies, I thought, albeit with divining abilities and decidedly more burlesque in their old act.
-Most bewitching is Keith David as the voice of the Cat, who sounded for all the world like a seductive Esther Rolle.
+Most bewitching is Keith David as the voice of the Cat, who sounds for all the world like a seductive Esther Rolle.
 The less said about Wybie, a boy who befriends Coraline (not found in book but added so that she'd have someone besides herself to talk to onscreen), the better, although he admittedly provides some early pathos in the Other Mother's world.

 Some of my favorite films have isolated creative misfires of significant magnitude that keep them from perfection, but usually they let me down near the end instead of the beginning as did Coraline, which grew in my estimation considerably.
 I recommend it to everyone open to fantasy or innovative filmmaking, nearly worth the price of admission for the schnauzer bats alone.